 Transfers, Outboards and End Cleaning

 Remember that these are all extras to chartering the yacht only.
-Seamaster Yachting can arrange packages that include flights, transfers and the yacht for you, but other extras are always quoted separately as we pull these in from third parties.
+Seamaster Yachting can arrange packages that include flights, transfers and the yacht for you, but other extras are always quoted separately as we source these in from third parties on your behalf.

 Will someone show me the details of how the yacht’s systems work?